 Agastache ‘Blue Boa’ has big, vibrant green, fragrant leaves and a nice, upright habit.
 The foliage can be wonderful planted along paths, where you can brush up against it, or you could pick a sprig or two to bring indoors and enjoy in a vase.
 The fragrance is reminiscent of citrus and liquorice.

 Agastache flowers and leaves are edible and can be used in salads or teas.

 Standing up to heat and tolerant of poor soils, so long as they are well drained, Agastache are ideal for providing long lasting colour as a dry garden plant.
-Agastache plants prefer a full sun to light shade position, they need water to establish, then you will only have to worry if rainfall is low, however the flowering season will last longer if the plants are kept moist.
+Agastache plants prefer a full sun to light shade position, they need water to establish, then only if rainfall is low, however the flowering will last longer if the plants are kept moist.

 Agastache is also known as Hummingbird Mint or Anise Hyssop, they are native to the south western U.S.A and Mexico.

 Size: 10 cm